 The entire Norman church was rebuilt in the 13th century.
-Again there are few traces of the 13th century church, though the stunning chancel arcades survive.
+Again there are few traces of the 13th-century church, though the stunning chancel arcades survive.
 The rest was swept away in yet another rebuilding in the 15th century, when the wealthy merchants of King's Lynn enlarged and embellished the church.
-Among the 15th century features are the unusual rounded east window.
+Among the 15th-century features is the unusual rounded east window.

 A terrible storm in 1741 caused the spire of the south-west tower to collapse, and the nave and aisles had to be rebuilt.
 Most of the Georgian furnishings were removed in the Victorian period under the direction of the famous church architect Sir George Gilbert Scott.
 The only Georgian features to remain are the richly carved pulpit and sounding board.
 The final Victorian touch was a massive, gilded reredos designed by GF Bodley and installed in 1899.

 Historic treasures of the Minster church include two huge memorial brasses in the south aisle.
 These are the two largest brasses in England, but they were probably made in Germany or the Low Countries.
 The oldest is a brass to Adam de Walsoken (d.
 1349) and his wife Margaret.
 Walsoken owned several large properties in King's Lynn What really makes his brass memorable is a countryside scene below the couple's feet, with a very clear image of a 14th century post mill.